 How Much Is a Slip and Fall Settlement Worth?

 There is no clear answer to this.
 That’s because a slip and fall settlement will pay for what you’ve lost in the incident.
 For some people, this may include significant medical bills, long-term rehabilitation, loss of property, or damage to a person’s well-being, leaving him or her unable to work.
 Pain and suffering can be a component in some cases as well.
 Therefore, it is essential to work closely with your personal injury attorney to know more about what you can expect.
 Everyone’s situation is very different and settlements will always be customized to your situation.

 Schedule a Free Consultation with Your Slip and Fall Attorney

-Contact Johnstone & Gabhart, LLP today to ask us about your slip and fall accident.
-As personal injury specialists, our team will work with you on a contingency basis, which means we do not collect payment from you until we help you obtain compensation for your losses.
-For an initial consultation with our attorneys, please call (877) 416-5457.
+Contact Johnstone & Gabhart, LLP today to talk about your slip and fall accident.
+Our team of personal injury lawyers will work with you on a contingency basis, which means we do not collect payment from you until we help you obtain compensation for your losses.